HOCKEY NETCAM®

 Installation

-Under NHL guidelines, the TV camera must be at least 18" from the ice surface and the still netcam must be at least 6" off the surface of the ice.
+Under NHL guidelines the netcam must be at least 6" off the surface of the ice.

-The base assembly attaches to a ball/swivel head and super clamp using two screws and tooth washers.
-Netcam 3.1 mounts centered on the pole in the back of the net approximately 6-10" off the ice.
+The base assembly attaches to a ball head and super clamp using two hex cap screws (a 5/8th" and a 1" one) and tooth washers.
+Netcam 4.0 mounts centered on the pole in the back of the net approximately 6-10" off the ice.

 This also allows the Netcam to hug the center post tightly remaining a decent distance away from the goaltender.